Long Island Homeworks, general contractor in Hicksville NY

 Thinking about a pop-top?

-Frank will walk the house, Tim will sketch the footprint, and our in-house PE will do a preliminary load review — all before we quote.
+the owner will walk the house, our in-house architect will sketch the footprint, and our in-house PE will do a preliminary load review — all before we quote.

 Start the conversation